top of page

 HAIKU WRITING CONTEST*

-Students of all ages from elementary through college may participate in the Cherry Blossom Festival Haiku contest.
-Classes should email their entries before April 22..
+Students of all ages from elementary through college may participate in the Cherry Blossom Festival Haiku Writing contest.
+Entries may be in English or Japanese..
+Classes should email their entries before April 22.
 Visit the Haiku Room, (TBD) until 4:15 to write and submit a haiku to be considered for the on-site award.
-Winners may read their haikus and receive monetary awards at 5:15 in the ballroom.
+Winners may read their haikus and receive monetary awards at 5:15 in the Classic Ballroom.

 Click HAIKU for more details.
-For questions, please contact the Haiku chairman at blockhead115@gmail.com..
+For questions, please contact the Haiku Interim Chair at reiko.ileleji@bsu.edu.